Build on the Ontology

 The Ontology

 The ontology is the core data model.
-Every connected data source (email, calendar, finances, files) feeds entities and relationships into a per-tenant knowledge graph.
-AI agents reason over this graph to answer cross-system questions and surface intelligent insights.
+Every connected source (email, calendar, finance, docs, your own webhooks) feeds typed nodes and edges into a workspace- scoped Neo4j graph.
+Agents traverse that graph over MCP or REST to answer cross-source questions without duct-taping vectors, Postgres, and prompt scaffolding.

-Entity types and relationship types are free-form strings — the system accepts any type you define.
-The table below lists common types used by the AI classifier, but user-specific types (e.g. job_post, experiment, invoice) are discovered and created automatically as data flows in.
+Node and edge types are free-form strings — the system accepts any type you define.
+The table below lists common types used by the AI classifier, but workspace-specific types (e.g. job_post, experiment, invoice) are discovered and created automatically as data flows in.

-Entity types are free-form strings.
-These are the most common types used by the AI classifier.
-You can create entities with any type.
+Types are free-form strings.
+These are the most common types used by the AI classifier — you can create nodes with any type.

 TypeDescription